lazarus4/Beforth/architecture/VM.md

 Multiply is provided in regular and fractional versions. `UM*` can be built from `T*N` and `T*NF` if needed.

 pjump is used for computed jumps such as in an unrolled loop or n-way branch.
+An application may want to decouple itself from address dependencies in the ROM kernel by use of an execution table at a low address.
+The execution table could contain jumps to kernel words.

 ### opcode5:
 Load T with a data source.